 Our research into antisemitism in political parties is ongoing.
 Our research records antisemitic discourse and discourse that enables antisemitism, by officials and candidates in political parties.
 Our research is conducted through ongoing monitoring and periodic proactive sweeps.

-For the purposes of our research, officials and candidates are individuals who, since 2013, have stood for election to or been appointed to offices by a political party, including Members of Parliament, Life Peers, councillors, mayors, and local party officials, as well as any candidate approved by the party, such as a candidate in a local council election.
+For the purposes of our research, officials and candidates are individuals who, since 2013, have stood for election to or been appointed to offices by a political party, including Members of Parliament, Life Peers, councillors, mayors and local party officials, as well as any candidate approved by the party, such as a candidate in a local council election.
 We also include key employees who play a significant role in the organisation of their parties.

 We define antisemitism using the International Definition of Antisemitism adopted by the British Government, the College of Policing, many local councils and the Conservative Party, Labour Party, Liberal Democrats and Scottish National Party.